dm-devtech/CV/README.md

 #### Debugging / Problem solving
 - At Statpro I was able to debug issues such as with the general ledger by querying the sql database using sql server.
-- Also, during the UAT before the new finance system was deployed we would
-- have to solve issues and debug any issues found during testing.
+- UAT leading to the deployment of Sage Intacct.
+Logging and debugging issues found during testing

 #### Communication
-- Good communication was always required working in systems administration so that any system issues, key information or warnings were clearly explained and any training given was understood.
+- Good communication was always required working in systems administration so that any system issues, key information or warnings were clearly explained to users and any training given was understood.

 #### Process Driven
-- In all my roles as a systems admin writing and following procedures were required for example writing the processes for budget holder reporting at month end at ETF and also writing tax input procedures at Statpro.
+- In all my roles as a systems admin writing and following procedures were required for example ensuring new starters and leavers were processed according to the procedures for maintaining and removing users' system access.

 #### Documentation writing
-- I wrote the documentation for the finance system for non finance users at ETF and at Statpro for the newly deployed finance system in 2019 using the internal wiki.
+- I wrote the documentation for the purchase order system for system users at ETF in 2020.
+At Statpro I wrote documentation for multiple areas of the new deployed finance system (Sage Intacct) in 2019-2020.

 ## Education